Yoga vs Stretching

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 Yoga vs Stretching: What Is Better To Choose?

 Both workouts are beneficial for your body, and it is impossible to say which one is better.
 Everything depends on your aim and what you expect from a training session.
 Besides, nothing stops you from combining them.
 For instance, you can have yoga 2-3 times a week (or even more, depending on your goal) (2) and perform stretching after your strength training sessions.

 In conclusion, as you can see, there is no winner in the battle of “yoga vs stretching”.
 Both techniques have numerous benefits to your body.
 They are both similar and different, and you cannot say which is better or which is worse.
 Everything depends on your goal.
 However, whatever routine you choose, it is highly important to take care of your health.
 Before starting yoga or stretching, the best option will be to consult a health professional and qualified instructors in order to avoid injuries and to stay healthy.
-You can also check out this 20-min Full Body Workout at Home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Endorphins: Effects and how to increase levels (2018, medicalnewstoday.com)